 High demand doesn’t mean you can’t use or afford these editors too, but it does mean you’ll have to plan ahead.
 Six months before your edit would not be too soon to begin start looking for the kind of editor you’d love to work with, and you’ll want to have a schedule lined up at least several months in advance.
 Bonus: There’s nothing like a looming editing deadline to motivate you to whiz through your last round of revisions.

 Did I mention allowing time for revisions?
 Unless your copyedit was as gentle as the hand of a mother powdering her newborn babe’s behind, you’re in for some hard work after a professional edit.
 I recommend at least one month to make revisions on a developmental edit; this could go much longer if you have major restructuring to do.
 And a routine line edit can produce thousands of tracked changes and comments in your manuscript.
 You’ll want to review all of them.

 Be realistic with yourself about how long this could take.
 If you’re a slow, methodical writer who considers and tinkers with every idea along the way, there’s no reason to think you’ll breeze through your revisions in a matter of days.
 Editors are used to adjusting schedules for revision delays, but it’s a complex game of scheduling Jenga at best.
 Do your best to stick to your schedule and avoid losing your spot in your editor’s line.

 Because your manuscript will no longer be fresh to your editor’s eye, I recommend seeking out fresh eyes for this last check.
 This is a perfect time to call in those friends who’ve offered to help out; a half dozen volunteer readers can go a long way toward catching typos, repetitions, dropped or out-of-sequence sections, and other revision-based errors.

-Ready to schedule an editor for your manuscript?
-That editor could be me!
+Ready to schedule editing for your manuscript?
+Your editor could be me!